OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 While the typical web and application server installation will contain a lot of functionality (like application examples, documentation, test pages) what is not essential should be removed before deployment to avoid post-install exploitation.

+## Test Objectives

+- Ensure that defaults and known files have been removed.
+- Validate that no debugging code or extensions are left in the production environments.
+- Review the logging mechanisms set in place for the application.

 ## How to Test

 ### Black-Box Testing